 Some spyware is also designed to read keystrokes.

 Types of Spyware:

 These are examples of different Spyware that can infect your Mac.

 - Keyloggers – Keyloggers as the name suggests reads all the keystrokes of your Mac.
-With this piece of code running in the background, hackers can read all your passwords, credit numbers when you’re using the system.
+With this piece of code running in the background, hackers can read all your passwords, and credit numbers when you’re using the system.

-- Adware – Adware is the most common type of Spyware, It uses the information to read and analyze to display webpage advertisements and pop up ads.
+- Adware – Adware is the most common type of Spyware, It uses the information to read and analyze to display webpage advertisements and pop-up ads.

-- Cookie Trackers – Cookie trackers are similar to adware as they target your browsing history and keeps track of your web searches.
+- Cookie Trackers – Cookie trackers are similar to adware as they target your browsing history and keep track of your web searches.
 This information that is then collected by the trackers will be used to display adware on your Mac.